Music Exchange #MEX23 3 Days 22,23,24 June

 And that’s just a taster of the knock-out stats now emerging out of BandLab.

-The company’s CEO and founder, Meng Ru Kuok, recently revealed in Billboard interview that BandLab users are now responsible for creating approximately 16-17 million songs on the platform each month.
+The company’s CEO and founder, Meng Ru Kuok, recently revealed in a Billboard interview that BandLab users are now responsible for creating approximately 16-17 million songs on the platform each month.

 That’s up on around 10 million tracks per month that were being made on BandLab in March 2021.